Company registration in Thailand: the complete legal process to get your certificate

 Understanding the company registration certificate in Thailand

 The Company Registration Certificate in Thailand stands as the foundation of a company’s lawful identity.
-Issued under the authority of the Civil and Commercial Code of Thailand—particularly Sections 1012 through 1243, which govern business formation and administration—this document formally recognizes that an organization has properly enrolled with the Department of Business Development (DBD).
-It verifies that the company has met every lawful requirement to run as an independent lawful entity in Thailand, as emphasized in Section 1139 of the Civil and Commercial Code, which proclaims that enrollment is essential for a company to achieve legal standing.
+Issued under the authority of the Civil and Commercial Code of Thailand, particularly Sections 1012 through 1243, which govern business formation and administration, this document formally recognizes that an organization has properly enrolled with the Department of Business Development (DBD).
+It confirms that the company meets all legal requirements to operate as an independent entity in Thailand.
+Section 1139 of the Civil and Commercial Code emphasizes that enrollment is crucial for legal standing.

-Beyond lawful recognition, the Company Registration Certificate plays a crucial role in ensuring compliance with Thai regulatory obligations.
-It is indispensable for obtaining a corporate tax identification number, opening a corporate bank account, registering for Value Added Tax (VAT) for companies with yearly revenue exceeding 1.8 million THB, and applying for work permits for foreign employees under the Alien Employment Act B.E.
+The Company Registration Certificate ensures compliance with Thai regulations.
+It is necessary for obtaining a corporate tax ID, opening a corporate bank account, registering for VAT (if revenue exceeds 1.8 million THB), and applying for work permits for foreign employees under the Alien Employment Act B.E.
 2551 (2008).
-Additionally, the certificate acts as an essential verification tool during audits and inspections by government authorities, such as the DBD and the Revenue Department, guaranteeing transparency and confirming compliance with Thailand’s lawful framework.
+The certificate also verifies compliance during audits and inspections by authorities such as the DBD and the Revenue Department.

 Table of Contents